ayushdimri04/Email-Scheduler/README.md

-This is a simple email scheduling app using quartz Scheduler.
+There are 2 Application.
-Java - JDK 17
+1) Simple email scheduling app using quartz Scheduler.
-MySql 8
+2) CRUD Demo taking IPL as an example.